 The danger of a culturally advanced society is the fact it seeks to replace The almighty with its achievements.
 It attempts salvation, delight, peace, and prosperity via its own individual efforts and imaginations.
 Since we have been helped bring from “darkness to light” we must sparkle the light with the gospel of Christ by simply engaging the culture through which we live, work, play, and worship.
 For this reason, every single Christian must “seize the ability that the modern day circumstances show us and boldly set out to transform our planet. ”

-Bradshaw’s Theory Essay
+Achievement Motivation Theory Analysis Essay